-To make the triple layered smorgasbord birthday cake you will need; 3 different flavors of box cake mix (or homemade – here’s a chocolate cake recipe and a a vanilla cake recipe), 3 cans of frosting (or make the best homemade whip cream frosting), sprinkles and other cake decor, and cake pans of 3 varying sizes.
+To make the triple layered smorgasbord birthday cake you will need; 3 different flavors of box cake mix (or homemade – here’s an inside out tomboy cake recipe and a pinata cake recipe), 3 cans of frosting (or make the best homemade whip cream frosting), sprinkles and other cake decor, and cake pans of 3 varying sizes.

 Note: We used 4″, 6″ and 8″ diameter round cake pans.
 The flavors we chose were one box of chocolate, one box of blue velvet, and one box of confetti cake.
 In addition, we used one can of chocolate frosting and made whipped cream frosting in which we left half white and colored the other half pink :)

 While you can always color store-bought frosting for a last minute party, it’s easy to make your own at home and divide it to dye into different shades.
 Whipped cream frosting is a favorite of ours; it’s simple to make and easy to “whip up” last minute to embellish cakes.

 To make the best homemade whipped cream frosting you will need; 2 cups heavy cream, chilled, 1/2 cup sugar, 1 teaspoon vanilla extract, and food coloring (optional).

 Make the whipped cream frosting by placing all ingredients in the bowl of a stand mixer fitted with the balloon whisk.
 Turn to medium high and whip the cream until soft peaks form, about 10 minutes.
 It must be stiff enough to spread.
 Place drops of food coloring to color frosting as desired. *we used 2-3 drops of red food coloring on half of the whipped cream to create pink hued frosting.